Scratching an itch.

 But for the most part you’re going to want to aim for those protected regions.
 Once you do enough damage to that piece of armour, you’re able to spend some of your battery metre to slice off the limb, which in doing so gives you those materials as a reward.
 This can also change the course of the fight, sometimes the enemies will still have health on them, but if you’ve sliced of a limb; such as leg – then they won’t be able to move around anymore.

-Collecting these materials is a key component of the game as you’re able to acquire a range of different armour types and weapons that you can upgrade while you continue to you battle against harder enemies.
+Collecting these materials is a key component as you’re able to acquire a range of different armour types and weapons that you can upgrade while you continue to you battle against harder enemies.
 The other important thing that you get for killing an opponent is tech scrap.
 This is the primary currency within The Surge 2, and it’s used for levelling up your character, purchasing items, or upgrading your weapons and armour.
 It works rather similar to the souls mechanic from the Dark Souls, but with a twist.

 As you receive tech scrap you have the choice of banking them into checkpoints spread throughout the world, known as MedBays.
 If you do, then it’s safe and you can use them however you like.
 But if you’re out running around and manage to get killed, you’ll drop all your tech scrap at the location you died in.
 Your character will then respawn at the last MedBay you visited, and you’ll have to work your way back to where you dropped everything.
 There’s also a time limit on how quickly you have to pick it up, but as long as you’re killing enemies then you’ll be given extra time along the way.
 If you fight through and reclaim your tech scrap then give yourself a pat on the back, but if you are killed once again, or don’t make it in time then the tech scrap is gone forever.